tsnl/pdm/README.md

 ## How to Build

 Just run `1build.sh` on *nix-based systems.
+Ensure you have CMake installed.

 ### Alternative

 In all the following examples, `.` refers to the root of this repository.
+Ensure you have CMake installed.

 1. Clone this repository using 'git', ensuring you clone submodules.
 2. Use 'CMake' to configure the project, `cmake .`